-- 3.1 If the participant has legal representation in respect of the dispute, Lifetime Care will send any document required to be sent to the participant to their legal representative. - 3.2 Despite the presence of a legal representative, the assessor or Lifetime Care may contact the participant directly in relation to any aspect of a dispute or assessment if required.
-Lifetime Care will inform the injured person's legal representative if this is required.
+- 3.1 If the participant has legal representation in respect of the dispute, Lifetime Care will send copies of any document required to be sent to the participant to their legal representative.
+However, despite the presence of a legal representative, the assessor or Lifetime Care may contact the participant directly in relation to any aspect of a dispute or assessment if required.
+Lifetime Care will inform the injured person's legal representative if this is required. - 3.2 If a participant has made a request for a dispute to be referred to an assessor or Review Panel, they are entitled to: